Welcome to today's edition of the Rush 24-7 podcast.

 We conservatives, we want a hater.

-We want somebody that's gonna articulate the message of hate.
+We want somebody that's going to articulate the message of hate.

-To stand out in a crowded field, Huntsman positioned himself as a tax-cutting, budget balancing chief executive, and a former business executive who could rise up a partisan politics.
+To stand out in a crowded field, Huntsman positioned himself as a tax-cutting, budget-balancing chief executive and a former business executive who could rise above partisan politics.

 That would prove to be a hard sell to the conservatives who are dominating the early voting contest, especially in an election marked by bitter divisions between Republicans and Democrats and a boiling antipathy for Obama.

-Except Romney went out there and said, No, I'm not gonna call him a socialist.
+Except Romney went out there and said, no, I'm not going to call him a socialist.

 I just think he's in over his head.